EPAM-JS-Competency-center/camp/docs/1-basic-magento-store/01-introduction.md

 # 1.1.
 Introduction

 :::warning
-- TODO: E-commerce Architecture evolution part should be moved to module 3 - Andrii
+- TODO: E-commerce Architecture evolution part should be moved to module 3 (if needed) - Andrii
-- TODO2: Move faq to separate page - Yaroslav
 :::

+## Context

+This module is aimed at training participants in the process of installing and configuring essential components of electronic commerce on the Magento platform.
+It covers aspects such as installing Docker for container management, configuring Magento to create an online store, and familiarizing users with its user interface and admin panel.
+Special attention is given to configuring the storefront, which displays the frontend of the store and is crucial for ensuring a convenient and attractive user experience.
+This module helps participants master the necessary skills for deploying and managing an online store on Magento, focusing on the main project objectives and minimizing distractions on frontend development details.
+It is also important to note that this module serves as preparation for upcoming modules, where participants will delve into deeper aspects of Magento platform development and management.

+So participants gain a fundamental understanding of e-commerce processes through practical tasks in Magento.
+Explore the architecture of Magento and recognize its potential as a bottleneck in certain scenarios.
+Understand the evolution of e-commerce architecture, including the challenges and advancements that have shaped the industry over time.

+## Related Theory

 ### Magento - as a “Traditional” E-commerce solution

 Many clients approach the company seeking digital transformation, and some of them have been relying on "Traditional" systems like Magento.
 The term "Traditional" here refers to solutions that were chosen for their speed and suitability when the clients' businesses were smaller, rather than being the best-practice approach.

 However, as businesses evolve and grow, systems like Shopify, Magento, and WordPress may become bottlenecks, requiring migration to more advanced solutions.
 The trail aims to familiarize users with the traditional approach to building e-commerce applications, providing insights into these existing systems and their limitations.
 It serves as a valuable resource to understand the challenges and opportunities associated with digital transformation.

-### What participants will learn

-Gain a fundamental understanding of e-commerce processes through practical tasks in Magento.
-Explore the architecture of Magento and recognize its potential as a bottleneck in certain scenarios.
-Understand the evolution of e-commerce architecture, including the challenges and advancements that have shaped the industry over time.

 ### Glossary